Nevenka Koprivšek

 Nevenka Koprivšek (1 June 1959 – 14 February 2021) was a Slovenian actress.

+Career

 In 1983, she graduated from L'École Internationale de Théâtre Jacques Lecoq in Paris.
 She would become the artistic director of the Glej Theater in Ljubljana and, in 1997, she began directing the International Contemporary Performing Arts Festival.
 In 2003, she received the Župančičeva nagrada.
 On 19 October 2011, she became a Knight of the Ordre des Arts et des Lettres from the Ambassador of France to Slovenia.

 Nevenka Koprivšek died on 14 February 2021 at the age of 61.